 Yes, these freeze very well.
 Just make sure that they are fully cooked before freezing.

-Let them cool to room temperature and then place in an airtight container.
+Let them cool to room temperature, then place them in an airtight container.
 They should last about two months.

 To use from frozen, place the frozen meatballs into the refrigerator overnight to thaw.